What is electricity and how is it generated in South Carolina?

 Primary sources can be renewable or non-renewable, but electricity itself is neither renewable nor non-renewable.

-What follows is a breakdown of the electricity produced and consumed in South Carolina by the method of how it’s generated:
+What follows is a breakdown of the electricity produced and consumed in South Carolina by the method of how it’s generated.
+The information is provided by the S.C.
+Energy Office: